metadatacenter/cedar-manual/docs/_sections/a4/managing_cedar_artifacts.md

 This section describes how to manage CEDAR resources.
 In CEDAR, resources include the various artifact types (templates, elements, fields, metadata instances) and folders.
 These are all managed through the CEDAR Desktop, typically through your [workspace view](https://metadatacenter.github.io/cedar-manual/sections/a4/your_cedar_workspace/).
-Management operations include copying, moving, renaming, and deleting resources, and
+Management operations include copying, moving, renaming, and deleting resources, and setting sharing permissions on resources.
-setting sharing permissions on resources.
-(Copying can only be performed for the 4 CEDAR artifact types, not for CEDAR folders.)

 If you want to fill out metadata for a particular template, the **Populate** command will open the Metadata Creator set up to fill in metadata for that template.